duncan982/american-british-english-translator/README.md

 # American British Translator

-This is the boilerplate for the American British Translator project.
-Instructions for building your project can be found at https://www.freecodecamp.org/learn/quality-assurance/quality-assurance-projects/american-british-translator
+This is an American British Translator based on the free code camp challenge. https://www.freecodecamp.org/learn/quality-assurance/quality-assurance-projects/american-british-translator
+For a live demo see https://boilerplate-project-american-british-english-translator.duncanndegwa.repl.co